ciaoidea/holographix/README.md

 A holographic layout is not a vibe; it is measurable.
 Fix an input signal, encode into `B` chunks, then for each `k` in `[1..B]` draw many random subsets of size `k`, decode, and measure quality against the original.
 For images, PSNR/MSE are a reasonable first pass.
 For audio, SNR is a baseline and perceptual measures can be added if needed.

 Two expected signatures indicate genuine interchangeability: mean quality improves smoothly with `k`, and variance across subsets at fixed `k` stays small.
-When those hold, quality depends mostly on how many fragments survived rather than on which specific identifiers survived.
+When those hold, quality depends mostly on how many fragments survived rather than on which specific identifiers survived—given the fixed coarse layout and coprime permutation, the residual variance is mainly driven by per-chunk gain/importance (e.g., `chunk_XXXX.holo.meta`).

 If you care about interaction realism (prosody, facial motion, affect), it is also worth measuring reconstruction stability as fragments arrive in time with burst loss and reordering.
 The goal is not only “good after enough data”, but “continuous without spurious discontinuities during acquisition”.